astronomer/docs/learn/rerunning-dags.md

 You can use the built-in [catchup](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#catchup) DAG argument to process data for logical dates between the set `start_date` of a DAG and the current date.

-When the catchup parameter for a DAG is set to `True`, at the time the DAG is turned on in Airflow the scheduler starts a DAG run for every data interval that has not been run between the DAG's `start_date` and the current data interval.
+When the catchup parameter for a DAG is set to `True`, at the time the DAG is turned on in Airflow, the scheduler starts a DAG run for every data interval that has not been run between the DAG's `start_date` and the current data interval.
 For example, if your DAG is scheduled to run daily and has a `start_date` of 1/1/2023, and you deploy that DAG and turn it on 2/1/2023, Airflow will schedule and start all of the daily DAG runs for January.
 Catchup is also triggered when you turn a DAG off for a period and then turn it on again.

 Catchup can be controlled by setting the parameter in your DAG's arguments.
 By default, catchup is set to `True`.
 This example DAG doesn't use catchup: